-BASED ON THE FOREGOING, I HEREBY extend the Declaration of a State of Emergency in the City of Miami Beach to address the COVID-19 pandemic, and extend the Emergency Measures ordered and promulgated pursuant to such Declaration (including the "Safer At Home" Emergency Order), as may be further amended, for an additional seven (7) day period, commencing at 12:00 a.m. on May 30, 2020, and ending at 11:59 p.m. on June 5, 2020, unless extended by the Miami Beach City Commission by duly enacted Resolution in regular or special session.
+BASED ON THE FOREGOING, I HEREBY extend the Declaration of a State of Emergency in the City of Miami Beach to address the COVID-19 pandemic, and extend the Emergency Measures ordered and promulgated pursuant to such Declaration, as may be further amended, for an additional five (5) day period, commencing at 12:00 a.m. on June 20, 2020, and ending at 11:59 p.m. on June 24, 2020, unless extended by the Miami Beach City Commission by duly enacted Resolution in regular or special session.

 Any violation of these emergency measure(s) shall subject the individual, operator, business entity, or organization to arrest and criminal prosecution pursuant to Section 26-36 and Section 1-14 of the City Code.
+Furthermore, any violation of the provisions of this Order may subject an operator, business entity, or organization to the closure of the operation, business, or establishment for a period of at least 24 hours, or through the duration of the State of Emergency.